English Language and Literature Reading List

 At the end of your first year (‘Prelims’) there will be a 3-hour exam, in which you will be required to write a commentary on a passage of an Old English set text and two essays.
 You are given a choice of questions for both the commentary and the essay sections.

 Once you are in Oxford, it will be useful to become acquainted early on with the exam format and types of questions.
-From Michaelmas 2024 past papers will be hosted on SOLO, Oxford’s online catalogue platform: https://www.bodleian.ox.ac.uk/collections-and-resources/solo.
+Past papers are hosted on SOLO, Oxford’s online catalogue platform: https://www.bodleian.ox.ac.uk/collections-and-resources/solo.

 2. Reading and Resources